kyphan38/arca/assets/docs/1-foundations/networking/1-foundations/9-switch-interfaces.md

 - Carrier Sense Multiple Access with Collision Detection
 - Before sending frames, devices listen to the collision domain until they detect that other devices are not sending
-- If a collision does occur, the device sends a jamming signal to inform the other devices that a collision happened
 - If a collision does occur, the device sends a jamming signal to inform other devices that a collision happened
 - Each device will wait a random period of time before resending the frames
 - The process repeats